radiantlogic-v8/documentation-identity-analytics/documentation/identity-analytics/uar-guide/03-key-concepts.md

 Once the entries have been signed off by the *reviewer* or once the sign off have been forced by the *review owner*, the related entries are displayed in the tab "Entries sign off".

 ![](./media/IAP164.png)

 Those entries are considered ready for remediation even if the review campaign has not been finalized by the *review owner*.
 When entries are in that particular state, it means that the *reviewer* cannot change his decision anymore.
 These entries are ready to be remediated.
-The remediation can be launched automatically based on the script that is executed daily and manually by the *review owner*.By selecting entries and clicking on "Proceed Now", the "signed off" entries will be immediately set in "pending remediation" state.By selecting entries and clicking on "Force Bulk Reset", the entries will once again be available to the *reviewer* so that he can change his decisions.> The "proceed now" option is also hidden by default.
-To make it available, it requires to set the `ias_reviewcanproceedsignedentries` variable to true.
+The remediation can be launched automatically based on the script that is executed daily and manually by the *review owner*.

+By selecting entries and clicking on "Proceed Now", the "signed off" entries will be immediately set in "pending remediation" state.
+By selecting entries and clicking on "Force Bulk Reset", the entries will once again be available to the *reviewer* so that he can change his decisions.

+> The "proceed now" option is also hidden by default.
+To make it available, it requires to set the `ias_reviewcanproceedsignedentries` variable to `true`.

 > To automate the change from "signed off" to "pending remediation", the variable `ias_reviewautomateproceedsignedentries` and `ias_reviewproceedsignedentriesdelay` have to be set to in the configuration of the project.
-When `ias_reviewautomateproceedsignedentries` is set to "true" and `ias_reviewproceedsignedentriesdelay` is set to a number of days, the entries will automatically go from a "Signed-off" state to a "Proceed: Remediation Pending" state after the number of days indicated.
+When `ias_reviewautomateproceedsignedentries` is set to `true` and `ias_reviewproceedsignedentriesdelay` is set to a number of days, the entries will automatically go from a "Signed-off" state to a "Proceed: Remediation Pending" state after the number of days indicated.
 The remediation will then have to be launched and managed through the "Remediation Management" page.
 To allow this automation, the related workflow (`bwaccess360_automateProceedSignofAccessRights`) needs to be launch using a batch.

 The last tab *Actions Requested* gives you a view of the remediation decision taken so far, keep in mind that a *reviewer* can still change is mind until he sign off his review or until the review campaign is finalized by the *review owner*.
 As a result, those decisions are temporary and are not considered as actionable remediations until the *sign off*.

 ![](./media/IAP195.png)